My NordicTrack strength training was jolted abruptly when the phone vibrated and shook inside my duffel bag.

 Luckily I made it to the closest truck stop, 40 miles away.
 It wouldn’t be until the morning before I could get the drive tire changed and get back on the road.

 Finally made it to Georgia and the moment of truth came when I was issued an overweight ticket.
-I was under the 80,000 pound limit but I was too heavy on my drives, was over 34,000 pounds.
+I was under the 80,000 pound limit but I was too heavy on my drives, was over 34,000 pounds by 700 pounds.

 The fact that I had an Auxiliary Power Unit (APU) got me a reprieve of only 400 pounds.